Category Archives: Württemberg Royals

 Charlotte, Princess Royal. source: Wikipedia

 The following year, on May 18, 1797, at St. James’s Palace in London, England, Friedrich married again to Charlotte, Princess Royal.
-She was the eldest daughter of King George III of the United Kingdom and Princess Charlotte of Mecklenburg-Strelitz.
+She was the eldest daughter of King George III of the United Kingdom and Charlotte of Mecklenburg-Strelitz.
 They had one stillborn daughter born in 1798.

 Upon his father’s death in December 1797, Friedrich became Duke of Württemberg.
-Just two years later, Friedrich and his family fled to Vienna when the French forces occupied Württemberg.
+Two years later, Friedrich and his family fled to Vienna when the French forces occupied Württemberg.
 When the empire was reorganized following France’s annexation of the west bank of the Rhine, Württemberg was raised to an Electorate and Friedrich became Elector on February 25, 1803.

 Friedrich changed his alliance during the 1813 War of Liberation and sided with the Allies, capitalizing on his close relationship with the British and Russian rulers.
-His position as King was confirmed at the Congress of Vienna, after which he joined the newly formed German Confederation.
+His position as King of Württemberg was confirmed at the Congress of Vienna, after which he joined the newly formed German Confederation.

 In the fall of 1816, King Friedrich developed pneumonia and died in Stuttgart on October 30, 1816.
 He is buried in the Royal Crypt in the Schlosskirche at Ludwigsburg Palace in Stuttgart, Kingdom of Württemberg, now in Baden-Württemberg, Germany.